mfocko/blog/blog/aoc-2022/01-week-1.md

   `Rc<RefCell<T>>`

-Now, in Rust it is a bit more complicated, because the type that represents the „shared pointer“ is `Rc<T>`.
-What `RefCell<T>` does is making sure that there is only one „owner“ of a mutable reference at a time (and dynamically, as opposed to the `Cell<T>`).
+Now, in Rust it is a bit more complicated, because the type that represents the “shared pointer” is `Rc<T>`.
+What `RefCell<T>` does is making sure that there is only one “owner” of a mutable reference at a time (and dynamically, as opposed to the `Cell<T>`).

 Therefore to be precise and correct about the equivalents of `std::shared_ptr<T>`